 After extensive research, Developing Experts aligned with our curriculum vision, school ethos and children’s needs whilst encompassing the National Curriculum Programme of Study.
 Our rationale behind this is that it primarily ensures full coverage and progression from Early Years to Upper Key Stage 2.
 This scheme is excellent for progression as it provides consistency for teachers to explore prior learning, current expectations and the progression of where they are going next.
 This ensures that lessons are pitched accurately and members of staff are aware of why they are teaching that lesson at that point in the children’s learning journey.
 At Mosley there is a buzz about learning in Science – the children are enthusiastic and love the new scheme especially the exciting investigations that allow children to work scientifically!
 One child has said, “the videos used in Developing Experts help us see science in a real life context”.
 The impact of our Science curriculum is that the children are excited, engaged and want to learn.
 This impacts children’s learning as they are knowledgeable of the specific disciplines of biology, chemistry and physics and are ready to progress into the next phase of their learning journey.
 However, this is only a starting point and all teachers ensure that Science lessons are planned and delivered with creativity and engagement for all.

 Our Science lessons are standalone sessions delivered by each class teacher once a week.
 Wherever possible we use cross-curricular links to help strengthen children’s understanding across their whole learning journey.
-Below is some examples of our cross-curricular writing: ... to be added soon!
+New for this year we have developed Science Forest School Sessions to allow the children to explore the natural world around them.
+This has been well received and has helped children make those key important links.

 Every year we celebrate British Science Week across the school, enabling all children to spend a week delving in to the wonders of scientific enquiry, skills and knowledge.
 This year the theme was ‘Growth’ and the children enjoyed being able to work scientifically.
 The children loved taking part in the sessions planned and delivered by our specialist partnership within the John Taylor MAT.
 A big thank-you to the parent volunteers that came in and spoke with the children about how Science is used in their jobs.
 We certainly smashed the stereotypes of who is classed as a Scientist and some children have now even aspired to become one when they are older.
 Please see below a couple of photographs of science in action during this week.
 Check out the Latest News section on the website and our Twitter feed for more photos of the week!